Cart (0 items)

 These totally adorable bookends will keep your notebooks, reference materials, and books upright and organized—and will make you smile every time you see them, which is exactly the kind of multi-purpose decor accents we want in our work areas!

-The serene colors and subject matter of this giclee print create a calming focal point to keep you centered and relaxed throughout your workday.
-This print is vibrant without being loud or distracting, this is the ideal contemporary wall art canvas to accent any home office with an organic aesthetic.
+The serene colors and subject matter of this print create a calming focal point to keep you centered and relaxed throughout your workday.
+This print is vibrant without being loud or distracting, this is the ideal contemporary wall art canvas to accent any home office with a coastal chic aesthetic.

 The right rug can make or break a room, and home offices are no exception.
 Neutral rugs add a polished, professional appeal to your office, and are especially useful if you have hardwood floors or very fluffy carpeting; choose a woven rug with a low pile or flat weave so the wheels on your office chair won’t damage the flooring or get stuck in the soft carpet fibers.